zlaski/loudgain/README.md

 3. Upon saving, loudgain will preserve ID3v1/ID3v1.1 and APE tags, but upgrade IDv2.x tags to version _ID3v2.4_.

 I realize that a) people might _need_ ID3v2.3 and b) some of us _want_ to strip unneccessary ID3v1 and APE tags from MP3 files.
-So in a future version I will offer a means to force writing ID3v2.3 tags instead, and maybe even strip ID3v1 and APE tags.
-(In MP3 files, these have mostly been used for `mp3gain` data anyway.)
+There is a solution to that:

+#### Force writing ID3v2.3 or ID3v2.4 tags

+The default tag type loudgain writes to MP3 files is _ID3v2.4_ which is the most modern and UTF-8-capable version.
+There might be reasons to _force_ loudgain to write ID3v2.3 tags instead (maybe for an older audio player that doesn’t handle ID3v2.4).

+Using the options `-I 3` (`--id3v2version 3`) or `-I 4` (`--id3v2version 4`), you can force loudgain to write ID3v2.3 or ID3v2.4 tags, respectively.

+This option has no effect on FLAC or Ogg vorbis files.

+#### Strip unwanted ID3v1/APEv2 tags `-S` (`--striptags`)

+More than one kind of tags in an MP3 file is generally a bad idea.
+It might confuse other tagging software and audio players.
+Historically, `mp3gain` used _APEv2_ tags to "hide" ReplayGain data from normal ID3 taggers—a bad idea.
+ID3v1, ID3v1.1 and ID3v2.2 are obsolete due to their restricted possibilities and lack of support.

+Using loudgain’s `-S` (`--striptags`) option, these other tag types can be removed from MP3 files when writing new ReplayGain tags, and a clean ID3v2-only file is left.
+In this process, loudgain will try to keep content from other tag types as far as possible (like 'MP3GAIN_MINMAX', for instance) and transport it over into appropriate ID3v2 tags.
+For tags that are a duplicate of existing ID3v2 tags, the ID3v2 tag content is preferred.

+This option has no effect on FLAC or Ogg Vorbis files.

 ## COPYRIGHT